nVentis/hep-workflows/README.md

 ### FastSimSGV

-This workflow once [https://gitlab.desy.de/mikael.berggren/sgv](SGV) fast simulation on the provided input files and a given steering file.
+This workflow runs [SGV](https://gitlab.desy.de/mikael.berggren/sgv) fast simulation on the provided input files and a given steering file.
 For this to work, the `SGV_DIR` environment variable must exist.

 For each input `LCIO` file, exactly one output `LCIO` file is written.